Fraud & Financial Crime

 What Is An Example Of Fraud By False Representation

-A representation could be a statement or an act, for example, giving a stolen credit card to a shopkeeper (you are implying that you have the authority to use that card when you don’t) or implying that you have goods to sell on an internet auction site (and you don’t).
+A false representation could be a statement or an act, for example, giving a stolen credit card to a shopkeeper (you are implying that you have the authority to use that card when you don’t) or implying that you have goods to sell on an internet auction site (and you don’t).
 IE when you deliberately misinform someone for a financial gain.